 "Of all the French chefs in Las Vegas," says Al, "Pierre Gagnaire is the most experimental.
 He is the mad genius: experimental, modern, whimsical."

-"Gagnaire's food is complex and outlandish, and intimidating to many diners," Al thinks.
+"Gagnaire's food is complex and outlandish, and intimidating to many diners," Al explains.
 "Still, serious foodies with well-developed palates shouldn't miss Twist."

 Vegas is a sushi town, and its best sushiyas are little places on side streets off the Vegas Strip.
 Gen Mizoguchi's Yui Edomae Sushi is such a place, and Al thinks it's the best Japanese eatery in town.

 The restaurant serves exclusively multi-course omakase meals.
-"Mizoguchi gets his fish flown in every morning from Japan, and guests get a list of the day's 20-plus varieties," Al notes.
-"If you indulge in the eight-course omakase menu you'll likely taste all of them, raw or grilled."
+"Mizoguchi has his fish flown in every morning from Japan, and guests receive a list of the day's 20-plus varieties," Al notes.
+"If you indulge in the eight-course omakase menu, you'll likely taste all of them, raw or grilled."

-"For diners with a true love of this cuisine, Yui will earn every penny of the $120 you pay for the eight-course omakase," Al says.
+"For diners with a true love of this cuisine, Yui will earn every penny of the $120 you pay for the eight-course deluxe omakase," Al says.
 "The five-course nigiri meal is a relative bargain at $68."
-There's also a $160 extravaganza.
-(Prices are as of March 2017.)
+There is also a $160 premium omakase and a $210 superior omakase.
+(Prices are as of May 2019.)

 The "Edomae" in the restaurant's name refers to Tokyo-style service, which is watchful and respectful.
-You really get the feeling that these... people are working for you.
-Here's Yui Edomae Sushi's website and Al's full restaurant view on Vegas Seven.
+The restaurant staff is completely focused on providing a stellar dining experience.

 That was the headline for Al's review of Bazaar Meat by José Andrés when it opened in SLS Las Vegas in 2014.
 Al described the restaurant's look as "polished hunting lodge" and confessed, "There’s one thing I’m certain of: I love Bazaar Meat!"